mhogg/pyvxray/README.md

   By editing the Windows registry the binary installers will be able to detect the ABAQUS Python version and install as usual.
 Use caution when editing the Windows registry or backup your registry before hand.

-  You need to create registry entry `HKEY_LOCAL_MACHINE\Software\Python\Pythoncore\2.6\InstallPath` and make its value that of your ABAQUS Python directory location.
+  You need to create registry entry `HKEY_LOCAL_MACHINE\Software\Python\Pythoncore\2.6\InstallPath` and make its (Default) value that of your ABAQUS Python directory location.
 Registry key
   `HKEY_CURRENT_USER` also works.
   This location depends on the ABAQUS version.
 For the default ABAQUS installation location, possible locations are: